AliSoftware/alisoftware.github.io/_posts/2016-07-25-closure-capture-1.md

 }
 ```

 Can you guess the output on this one?
-It might be a bit hard to guess, but it's a good execise to try to determine the output yourself to check if you understood all of today's lesson…
+It might be a bit hard to guess, but it's a good exercise to try to determine the output yourself to check if you understood all of today's lesson…

 ![drumroll](/assets/pokemon-drumroll.gif)
 {: style="text-align: center"}